on-the-t/on-the-t.github.io/_posts/2017-1-14-AO-Womens-Predictions.md

 Some tough contests we expect for the first round in this quarter are the Yulia Putintseva and Lara Arruabarrena, Ana Konjuh and Kristina Mladenovic, and Magda Linette and Mandy Minella; all of which have nearly even odds.

-Two of Australias strongest players, Sam Stosur and Dasha Gavrilova, will also be fighting their way thru this quarter to get to the second week.
+Two of Australia's strongest players, Sam Stosur and Dasha Gavrilova, will also be fighting their way thru this quarter to get to the second week.
 Stosur will have the tougher first round in drawing Heather Watson and will need to shake off a number of demons to live up to expectations there.

 <script type="text/javascript">